RadialDevGroup/ombudsman/processes/OFFBOARDING.md

 ##Equipment

 Receive and test company equipment (e.g. system passwords).
 Allow the person leaving the time to pull any personal files off of company equipment (e.g. ssh keys) when possible.

+##Keys
+Retrieve office keys from person leaving.
+Label and return to respective owner(s) as appropriate.